Tracing the Origins - Overseas Landscapes

-Chinese landscape painting (which formed a separate discipline and academic theoretical system during the Northern and Southern Dynasties period from 220 to 589) is actually a depiction of scenery.
-The term "Landscape" was introduced to China in 1576-1610 with Western art forms such as oil painting.
+Chinese landscape painting (which had already formed a separate painting discipline and academic theoretical system during the Southern and Northern Dynasties period from 220 to 589) is actually a depiction of scenery.
+The term 'Landscape' was introduced to China between 1576-1610 with the use of Western art forms such as oil painting.

-A mural depicting the scenery has been discovered in Pompeii, Naples Province, Campania, Italy (the ancient city of Pompeii became a territory of the Roman Empire in 82 BC and was buried in 79 AD due to the eruption of Mount Vesuvius).
+Murals depicting landscapes were discovered in Pompeii, Naples province, Campania region, Italy (Pompeii became a territory of the Roman Empire in 82 BC and was buried in 79 AD due to the eruption of Mount Vesuvius).

 01庞贝古城壁画-编辑 拷贝.jpg